-As a student at King Edward VII School you will be encouraged to become involved with a wide range of extra curricular activities which change from year to year.
+As a student at King Edward VII School you will be encouraged to become involved with a wide range of extra curricular activities.
 These are designed to widen your experience, develop new skills and to be enjoyable!
-You may go on a subject related visit, such as to Iceland with Geography, Washington with History / Politics, a field trip, an art gallery, theatre or a special lecture or conference at a university.
+You may go on a subject related visit, such as to Iceland with Geography, Washington with History /Politics, a field trip, an art gallery, theatre or a special lecture or conference at university.